dnaeon/zabbix-ldap-sync/README.md

 	$ ./zabbix-ldap-sync -f /path/to/zabbix-ldap-users.conf

 You would generally be running the above scripts on regular basis, say each day from `cron(8)` in order to make sure your Zabbix system is in sync with LDAP.

+# Open Tasks

+This tool works for years now, but from a view of serious software development this piece of code still needs major refactorings ;-)

+If you want to contribute to this tool, the following tasks would be useful:

+- eliminate the need of different configuration sections for ldap 'openldap' and 'ad'
+- introduce python typeing
+- add support for setting passwords
+- isolate configuration logic in lib/zabbixldapconf.py
+- add software tests
+- provide the possibility